stalyndc/thenewslog/docs/Droid.md

  •  Fuse.js: +18KB
  •  Total: ~230KB (still excellent for a CMS)

- Keep in mind: You're loading from CDN (HTMX + Alpine), so actual impact is minimal.
+ Keep in mind: HTMX and Alpine are now self‑hosted under `assets/vendor/` and CSP blocks external CDNs; bundle size considerations apply to local assets.

  ──────────────────────────────────────────